minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 ) <cost-of-election>

 // legislative background
-One of the primary reasons for the notable increase in both the total costs of presidential and congressional elections over the last 30 years, as well as the average campaign contributions per representative, is a significant change in legislation.
+One of the primary reasons for the noted increase in both the total costs of presidential and congressional elections over the last 30 years, as well as the average campaign contributions per representative, is a significant change in legislation.
 In 2010, the U.S. Supreme Court ruled on the landmark case Citizens